MERKLE-TREE

 1. Layer abuse attacks

-In some hashing functions like SHA256, one could express C(a, b) as H(F(a, b)), where F(a, b) = a || b (Fig. 1(a)) and || denotes byte string concatenation.
-This creates a type of symmetry one can then exploit - since a Merkle tree root does not encode its depth, one could pretend that F(a, b) is actually data, and construct a shorter Merkle tree which evaluates to the same root as before (Fig. 1(b)); i.e., in the second tree is the same as in the original tree.
+Using traditional functions like SHA256, one could express the compression C(a,b) as H(f(a,b)), where f is just concatenation: f(a,b) = a || b (Fig. 1(a)).
+This creates a type of symmetry one can then exploit - since a naive Merkle tree root does not encode its depth, one could pretend that f(a,b) is actually data, and construct a shorter (that is, less deep) Merkle tree which evaluates to the same root as before (Fig. 1(b)); i.e., in the second tree is the same as in the original tree.

 Figure 1. (a) original Merkle tree; (b) a different Merkle tree with the same Merkle root as the original; i.e., , constructed from a layer abuse attack.